classbox-dev/classbox/web/templates/prerequisites.md

 ### Visual Studio Code

-[VS Code](https://code.visualstudio.com) has an [officially bad](https://github.com/Microsoft/vscode-go/wiki/Go-modules-support-in-Visual-Studio-Code) support of Go modules.
+[VS Code](https://code.visualstudio.com) has [officially bad](https://github.com/Microsoft/vscode-go/wiki/Go-modules-support-in-Visual-Studio-Code) support of Go modules.
 Still, as far as I can tell it has *just enough* of it for this course.

 * [Install VS Code](https://code.visualstudio.com/Download)
 * Install Go extension, either via *File -> Preferences -> Extensions* or from the terminal:
   ```
   $ code --install-extension ms-vscode.Go
   ```
 * Open *View -> Command Palette*, type "Go: Install/Update Tools".
-Select all the items the press OK.
-It may end up with a number of failures, ignore them for now.
+Select all the items and press OK.
+It may end up with some failures, ignore them for now.
 * Also in *Command Palette*, select "Preferences: Open Settings (JSON)" and paste the following:
   ```json
   {